COLUMBIA STUDENT HEALTH INSURANCE/WAIVER RATES & FORMS

 All returning full-time students must enroll or waive the Columbia Student Health Plan each spring, or they will not be able to register for fall classes.
 Incoming first-year students must enroll or waive the Columbia Student Health Plan once admitted.
 If waiving coverage, you will need to provide proof of comparable coverage.
 Visit the orientation page for a complete list of action items and deadlines for incoming students and returning students.

 Here is a summary of key information for the upcoming academic year:

-All plans are robust medical and mental health coverage with pharmacy & Lab benefits.
-Care begins on campus with Medical Services, and there are no co-pays for medical or mental health visits on campus.
+All plans offer robust medical and mental health coverage with pharmacy & lab benefits.
+Care begins on campus with medical services, and there are no co-pays for medical or mental health visits on campus.
 The Columbia Plans are fully ACA compliant.

 For more detailed information about the Columbia University Student Health Plans, please see this helpful site from Aetna.

 PLEASE NOTE: If you meet any one of the following three criteria, you must pay the Columbia Health Services Fee [2023-24 annual cost $1,364; $682 per semester]: a. full-time students (9+ credits), b. students enrolled in Columbia University Student Health Plans, c. students living in seminary housing.